juanuys/juanuys.github.io/_posts/2021-01-28-skills-audit.md

 I'm a big lover of books, and a bit of a book hoarder, so I've got a library to draw from, including design, illustration, art history, comics/cartoon anthologies, and even books not entirely focused on art and design, to hopefully make me a more well-rounded individual.

-# Roles in the game industry
+## Roles in the industry

-The seven game-development skills we cover in this module are
+We're asked to rate ourselves on the seven game-development skills we cover in this module:

 - Game design
 - Programming